shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 ## Datasets

-There are 3 key datasets used in this analysis:
+Three key datasets are used in this analysis:
 - *WCC playground locations*: downloaded as a zip file
 - *Suburb boundaries for Wellington*
     - StatsNZ 2013 Statistical Area 2 boundaries: downloaded as a geodatabase (gdb)